t4d-gmbh/voter-turnout-in-switzerland/README.md

 | Social assistance rate          | 460                         |    1668                        | 2128     |
 | Business establishments total   | 279                         |    1849                        | 2128     |

-We have not tried to estimate the missing values (data imputation).
+We did not estimate the missing values (data imputation).
 We use the data provided by the Federal Statistical Office.

 ## Exploratory data analysis